 The range did drop significantly in the obstructed version of this test, as expected, but still had a better performance in our tests than the competitors.
 We were easily able to comprehend conversations even with approximately 390' and multiple walls separating the DS6621-2 from its base station.

 Ease of Use

-Next, we evaluated and compared how intuitive and user-friendly each cordless phone is, which is responsible for 20% of the final score for the VTech and the other cordless phones.
+Next, we evaluated and compared how intuitive and user-friendly each cordless phone is.
 We looked at all the different basic and advanced functions of each product, comparing things like the ease of reading each phone in a dark environment, how easy it is to locate a lost handset, or place/receive a call.
-The DS6621-2 did fairly well, earning a 6 out of 10.
+The DS6621-2 did fairly well without wowing us in this area of performance.

-The keypad on this phone doesn't have the most illumination but you can at least see the keypad well enough to dial a number.
-We felt that you would need to be very familiar with this phone to operate any of the more advanced functions in a dark place.
+We found the backlight beneath the keypad on the handsets for this phone to be much less bright than many others.
+It's still more than enough to dial a number in the dark but we feel that you would need to be very familiar with this phone to operate any of the more advanced functions in a dark place.

 The DS6621-2 has a very loud ring when you activate the find my phone feature that chimes frequently.
 We did like that the number is hyphenated on the screen when you enter it but the text is overall difficult to read and on the smaller side.
 It's got any key answer and makes it easy enough to call back a missed call but we did miss the lack of a speed dial.
 The mute button is easy to reach and it isn't a huge hassle to set the initial date and time.
 The DS6621-2 also has an integrated answering machine with 23 minutes of recording time available.

 The menus are easy to navigate, with a self-explanatory layout.
 You only really need to delve into the second screen of options if you are adjusting some of the more obscure settings.
 It's also quite easy to save numbers to the phonebook, as well as block calls.